-The date of the Pilgrimage each year is fixed by the UK August Bank Holiday, which falls on the last Monday of August.
+The date of the Pilgrimage each year is fixed by the UK's August Bank Holiday, which falls on the last Monday of August.
 Our Pilgrimage takes place from Friday to Sunday leading up to that Monday, gathering on the Thursday evening.
-Some pilgrims walk from Cambridge to Ely on the Thursday, and there is an additional Mass on Monday morning in the Slipper Chapel in the Catholic Shrine for those who have stayed overnight in the area.
+Some pilgrims walk from Cambridge to Ely on the Thursday, or even all the way from London, and there is an additional Mass on Monday morning in the Slipper Chapel in the Catholic Shrine for those who have stayed overnight in the area.
 On Sunday we are joined by other pilgrims, and the Society arranges a coach for the day trip from central London (see §3.2 below).

-Obligations on pilgrims are picked out in red.
+Important obligations on pilgrims are picked out in red.